DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/10 Enable Additional Views.md

 * [Custom](/Documentation/Guide/Widgets/Scheduler/Views/Customize_Individual_Views/).

 Use the views option to specify the following views: "day", "week", "month", and "timelineWeek".
 We will display the "week" view by default.
-For this, set the currentView option to *"week"*.
+For this, set the [currentView](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentView) option to *"week"*.

-Additionally, use the startDayHour option to set 10 am as the first hour of the grid's scale.

 ---
 ##### jQuery